Nowhere Boy: Critical reception

 The film has received mostly positive reviews from film critics.
-Based on 135 reviews, it holds an 80% "Certified Fresh" rating on review aggregation site Rotten Tomatoes.
+Based on 145 reviews, it holds an 81% rating on review aggregation site Rotten Tomatoes.
 The site's critical consensus of the film is: "Don't expect any musical insights, but this look at John Lennon's early life benefits from its restrained, low-key approach and some fine acting from Aaron Johnson."
 In The New York Times, reviewer Manohla Dargis concluded, "It's a pleasant-enough creation story to revisit, one weighted down by melodrama and lifted up by some rocking tunes."

-In his 2013 book Tune In, Beatles historian Mark Lewisohn criticized the historical accuracy of the scene in which Lennon is forced to choose between Alfred and Julia, writing "John’s 'choice' was not between his mother and father, it was between his mostly absent dad’s friend’s parents—in whose lives he had no place—and home and school back in Liverpool.
+In his 2013 book Tune In, Beatles historian Mark Lewisohn criticised the historical accuracy of the scene in which Lennon is forced to choose between Alfred and Julia, writing "John's 'choice' was not between his mother and father, it was between his mostly absent dad's friend's parents—in whose lives he had no place—and home and school back in Liverpool.
 There was no choice at all."

 Awards

-Nowhere Boy was nominated for four British Academy Film Awards: Outstanding British Film, Best Supporting Actress (one each for Anne-Marie Duff and Kristin Scott Thomas), and Outstanding Debut by a British director (Sam Taylor-Wood).
+Nowhere Boy was nominated for four British Academy Film Awards: Outstanding British Film, Best Supporting Actress (one each for Anne-Marie Duff and Kristin Scott Thomas), and Outstanding Debut by a British director (Sam Taylor-Johnson).
 The film also won the Audience Choice Award for Best Feature at the San Diego Film Festival in 2010.